DavidLXu/MathY/README.md

 # MathY 1.0.0

 Welcome to MathY!
 MathY is a simple math toolbox for **educational or recreational purpose** only.
-It is made by a current junior ME student who have wide and wild interests in math and programming.
+It is made by a current junior ME student who has wide and wild interests in math and programming.
 From the very beginning, MathY requires no other third party libraries for basic calculations.
-Later on, in order to handle complex numerical problem, a bit of sympy is used, which is in a limited case.
+Later on, in order to handle complex numerical problems, a bit of sympy is used, which is in a limited case.
 Overall, MathY is almost  a pure python math solver.
 It is still under construction and needs your help!
 Feel free to reach me at xulixincn@163.com .  :)

 ## How to use?